 In this paper we establish a corresponding nonlinear version of \eqref{eq:ball1}, although admittedly we only establish heat-flow near-monotonicity for small times.
 At its core it is still an induction-on-scales argument, where we tightly bound the possible error between times that are close to one another so that when we string these inequalities together we are left with an error that is well-controlled.
-This paper was funded by a grant from the EPSRC, and will form part of the authors PhD thesis.
-She would like to thank her supervisor Jonathan Bennett for his invaluable guidance and patience, without which this work could not have been produced, and Fred Lin, for his many valuable comments and suggestions that greatly improved the quality of this work.
+This paper was funded by a grant from the EPSRC, and forms part of the author's PhD thesis.
+She would like to thank her supervisor Jonathan Bennett for his guidance and patience, without which this work could not have been produced, Fred Lin for his many insightful comments, and the anonymous referee for their thorough and detailed feedback as well as various helpful suggestions that have greatly improved the quality of this work.